 In 2000 the Wisden Almanack summoned 100 experts worldwide to select their individual choices of the 'Five Cricketers of the 20th Century'.
 Only one player was picked by all one hundred experts, namely Don Bradman.
 Sobers came second with 90 votes out of the hundred.
 A long way down came the third player with just 30 votes.
 Those facts surely say more than enough about the merits of Sobers.

-In the Gillette Cup he hit 75* v Lancashire in the first round, 95* in the second round v Worcs and 76 in the third round v Glos.
+In the Gillette Cup he hit 75no v Lancashire in the first round, 95no in the second round v Worcs and 76 in the third round v Glos.
 He also took eight wickets as Notts' opening bowler.
 In 1969 West Indies toured England, so Sobers was restricted to eight Notts Championship games.
 He again topped the batting and came second in the bowling table.
 Notts did reach the semi-finals of the Gillette Cup, where they met Yorkshire at Scarborough.
-Unfortunately Notts lost, but was it a coincidence that, because of Sobers, presence a ground attendance record was achieved with over 15,000 watching the game?
+Unfortunately Notts lost, but, surely because of Sobers's presence a ground attendance record was achieved with over 15,000 watching the game.

-In 1973 he was back at the top top of the Notts batting table and second in the bowling despite that credit, which would satisfy any normal player, he was not at the peak of his form anymore.
+In 1973 he was back at the top top of the Notts batting table and second in the bowling.
+Despite that record, which would satisfy any normal player, he was not at the peak of his form anymore.
 In his final Notts year of 1974 he again headed the batting, but the weakness in his legs affected his role as a bowler.
-Sobers did hit the fastest hundred of the year v Derbyshire at Ilkeston and in his ultimate first-class game, 132* and 77 v Lancashire he was unable to bowl due to injury.
-His final career bating average for Notts of 48.89 remains the highest by anyone who hit at least 5,000 runs.
+Sobers did hit the fastest hundred of the year v Derbyshire at Ilkeston and in his final First-Class game, made 132no and 77 v Lancashire although he was unable to bowl due to injury.
+His final career batting average for Notts of 48.89 remains the highest by anyone who hit at least 5,000 runs.

 Garfield St Aubrun Sobers was born on 18 July 1936 in St Michael's, Barbados.
-He made his first-class debut for Barbados in 1952-53 and his Test debut for West Indies fourteen months later, (as a replacement for Valentine, therefore being drafted in as a slow left-arm bowler, batting at no.9!)
+He made his First-Class debut for Barbados in 1952-53 and his Test debut for West Indies fourteen months later, (as a replacement for Valentine, therefore being drafted in as a slow left-arm bowler, batting at no 9!)
 Two seasons later he was opening the batting for his country.
-In 1957-58 he created a new Test record by scoring 365*.
+In 1957-58 he created a new Test record by scoring 365 not out.
 His feats on the test field are well-documented elsewhere and his brilliance when he played for South Australia for three seasons, belongs to another book.

 He was knighted for his services to cricket soon after his retirement.
 Sobers was made a National Hero of Barbados by the Cabinet of Barbados in 1998 and is thus accorded the honorary prefix "The Right Excellent".
 He is one of only ten people to have received this honour and the only recipient still living.